learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 > existing, reusable code.
 They are designed to be shared, allowing many
 > developers to use the same code in their own projects.
 The packages you see
 > listed in `package.json` make it possible to run the lab's tests.
 In order to
 > use the packages, we have to install them.
-One of the things `learn test` does
-> for us is run `npm install`, which is the command that installs the
-> dependencies.

 The next step is learning how to read the results that the tests give you.

 ## Reading Results of Tests

-The first time you run `learn test`, you should see something that looks like
+The first time you run `npm test`, you should see something that looks like
 this:

 ```console